-Students in CHEM 302 are expected to take advantage of all the learning tools available to them to engender their success in the course.
+Students in CHEM 302 are expected to take advantage of all the learning tools available to them to empower their success in the course.
 A key aim of the class is to develop independent thought rooted in the scientific method such that chemical examples flow directly from first principles.
 Quizzes and exams are designed to demand an extension of covered content, not a regurgitation of lecture material.
 Engaging in discussion sections, problem sets, and office hours are critical to succeeding in this process.

-To provide flexibility in the course schedule, the anticipated lecture content for each week will be populated on Canvas prior to the start of that week.
-It will also be briefly summarized at the beginning of each lecture as a means of contextualizing and grounding that day's content.
-Reading assignments will be communicated via both of these means.
+A tentative course schedule is provided below but is subject to change at the instructor's discretion.
+Each day's lecture content will be briefly summarized at the beginning of class as a means of contextualizing course progress.
+Associated reading assignments in the textbook will be communicated via this mechanism.
 Note that the instructor may use terminology and notation that differ slightly from that used in the text, and students are responsible for understanding our terminology.
 Students are strongly encouraged to participate actively in lecture sessions, attend office hours, and ask lots of questions.
 Note that the instructor cannot provide recommendation letters for students who are not well known by the end of the term regardless of their final grade.